53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 ### Install Syntax

-It install a sublime-syntax file from zukan icons syntaxes list, excluded already installed in plugin or ST.
+It install a sublime-syntax file from zukan icons syntaxes list, excluding already installed in plugin or ST.

 ### Install Theme

-It install a sublime-theme file from a list of user installed themes, excluded already installed in plugin.
+It install a sublime-theme file from a list of user installed themes, excluding already installed in plugin.

 ### Install Themes

-It install all sublime-theme files from a list of user installed themes, excluded already installed in plugin.
+It install all sublime-theme files from a list of user installed themes, excluding already installed in plugin.

 ### Rebuild Syntaxes

-It removes all previous sublime-syntax files in `icons_syntaxes`, before install all zukan icons syntaxes, excluded user installed syntaxes.
+It removes all previous sublime-syntax files in `icons_syntaxes`, before install all zukan icons syntaxes, excluding user installed syntaxes.